 Graduating from West Wales School of the Arts in 2010, Jade is an Irish artist currently based in Dublin.
 Jade works primarily in the medium of oil painting.
-Her work draws inspiration from Still Life painting throughout art history, particularly the Dutch and Flemish schools.
 Her work is a contemporary take on the traditional still life and its associated themes.
 Jade has exhibited in annual exhibitions of the Royal Hibernian Academy, the Royal Ulster Academy and the Royal Scottish Academy.
 Her work is held in private collections in Ireland, UK and America and in the several public collections including the Office of Public Works.